 The session content and all relevant materials to the client’s treatment will be held confidential unless the client requests in writing to have all or portions of such content released to a specifically named person/persons.
 Limitations of such client held privilege of confidentiality exist and are itemized below:

-If a client threatens or attempts to commit suicide or otherwise conducts him/her self in a manner in which there is a substantial risk of incurring serious bodily harm.
+- If a client threatens or attempts to commit suicide or otherwise conducts themselves in a manner in which there is a substantial risk of incurring serious bodily harm.

 Occasionally I may need to consult with other professionals in their areas of expertise in order to provide the best treatment for you.
 Information about you may be shared in this context without using your name.

 If we see each other accidentally outside of the therapy office, I will not acknowledge you first.
 Your right to privacy and confidentiality is of the utmost importance to me, and I do not wish to jeopardize your privacy.
 However, if you acknowledge me first, I will be more than happy to speak briefly with you, but feel it appropriate not to engage in any lengthy discussions in public or outside of the therapy office.

 ABOUT THE THERAPIST

 [INSERT ANY INFORMATION ABOUT YOURSELF HERE]